schlagmichdoch/PairDrop/docs/host-your-own.md

 > Follow [this guide](https://gabrieltanner.org/blog/turn-server/) to either install coturn directly on your system (Step 1) \
 > or deploy it via docker-compose (Step 5).

+> <b>PairDrop via HTTPS</b>
+>
+> On some browsers PairDrop must be served over TLS in order for some feautures to work properly.
+These may include copying an incoming message via the 'copy' button, installing PairDrop as PWA, persistent pairing of devices and changing of the display name, and notifications.
+Naturally, this is also recommended to increase security.

 ## Deployment with Docker

 ### Docker Image from Docker Hub